See if solar stacks up financially

 How much does solar cost?

-The full cost of getting a home solar system installed depends on:
+The actual cost of your solar system depends on:

 - the specifics of your home, such as access to the roof